kvalle/norphoname/blogpost.md

 The class extends the TokenFilter class in lucene and we override the `increaseToken()` method.
 This method handles the stream of tokens, in our case, letters are processed based on their phonetic meaning and alignment.
 Our phonetic algorithm is defined in `Norphone.java`.
-This class holds a set of phonetic 'rules' that describe and grammatical characterizations for the norwegian language.
+This class holds a set of phonetic 'rules' that describe and contains grammatical characterizations for the norwegian language.
+Below is an excerpt from our filter class.

-*Set buffer*
+	if (input.incrementToken()) {
+		String name = new String(termAttribute.buffer()).substring(0, termAttribute.length());
+		String phoneticRepresentation = Norphone.encode(name);

+		setBuffer(phoneticRepresentation);
+		termAttribute.setLength(phoneticRepresentation.length());
+		return true;
+	}

+For each input name, we take the whole name and encode it using the norphone phonetic class.
+Since a phonetic algorithm is sensitive for letter alignment, we encode the whole name in one operation.
+The result from the encoder is the actual phonetic representation of the name.
+When the encoding is done, we put the phonetic representation in the `termAttribute` buffer.
+The buffer is returned out of the filter and stored.